 4. Loads of questions.
 Using scientific research and our six core dimensions, we wrote loads of inclusion questions: 120+ in total.

 6. Pilot tests.
-We conducted two rounds of pilot tests with real employees based in England and in full/part-time employment, sampling a balanced mix of ethnicities, gender, sexuality and age.
+We conducted three rounds of pilot tests with hundreds of employees based in England and in full/part-time employment, sampling a balanced mix of ethnicities, gender, sexuality and age.

 7. Validation.
 To get all technical for a second, we then embarked on a convergent validity test.
 This means we tested our scale alongside the renowned Mor-Barak inclusion scale (taken by millions of people) and found a high correlation between the two scales, confirming that our scale measures the same underlying concept.

 8. Analysis.
-To get even more technical, we then used ****statistical techniques (i.e. Cronbach Alpha) to see which questions fit nicely together.
+To get even more technical, we then used recognised statistical techniques (i.e. the ones in the psychometric toolbox, like Cronbach's Alpha) to see which questions fit nicely together.
 The exploratory and confirmatory factor analysis helped us to settle on our dimensions described above.

 9. Elimination.
 Next, we eliminated questions that generated volatile responses as this indicates they measured different things for different people.